New year, new resolutions…but is it the same old information management game…?

 Don’t just scan every piece of paper you find.
 You should first carefully consider the retention schedule, disposition dates, and how often the file may need to be accessed.
 You may find that more records than you think can be moved off-site with a partner like Access.

 Many of the respondents in ARMA’s 2021 annual survey said that consistency in their information management programs was the biggest thing they struggled with last year.
-There’s no time like the new year for a review of what you’ve got documented in your organization’s information management policies and procedures.
+There’s no time like the new year for a review of what you’ve got documented in your organization’s information management program policies and procedures.

 In this work-from-anywhere world, many of us are left feeling disconnected.
 That’s why events like Out of the Box Live exist to facilitate interaction with your peers and ask questions.
 Who knows, a problem you may be having could be the same as everyone else’s and you could find a quick and logical solution!